Sea814/SFBDA/Request.md

 Thank you!

-**Please send it to wengzhenhai@stu.cqu.edu.cn via your academic email.
+**Please send it to wengzhenhai@outlook.com via your academic email.
 I will reply the dataset download address to you.**